Zuehlke/machines-code-people/articles/MeetUsers.md

 * Hallway testing, UX walkthroughs
 * Wizard of Oz testing
 * UX questionnaires, metrics and benchmarks
-* Empathy Maps, Response Cards
+* Empathy maps, Response cards

 There are also techniques to co-create solutions together with selected users, making the feedback loop even faster.
 In a typical participatory session the team chooses one aspect of the solution to discuss with users, creates simple building blocks and lets a group of users work with them.
 While users discuss how to best solve the aspect, the team listens and observes and gains understanding about the different needs and possible solutions.
 The team can obviously also propose solutions and by that bring their creativity and design expertise into the workshop.
 Look for these keywords to find more: Participatory design, co-creation, make space.
 This needs an example: To equip a police car, designers created card board models of the equipment to go into the car.
 They then took and old police car in a police station, their card board models and then asked a couple of police officers to place the equipment so it would really be best.
 By doing this, they learned a lot about placement options, constraints, real world issues and moments of police life.